Customer pays for a purchase using contactless payment at POS

 How to accept Apple Pay

 “Prices for NFC terminals range, and depend on if you want to use a terminal that sits on your countertop or use a mobile card reader that pairs with a smartphone or tablet.
-Additionally, based on the hardware you select, you may also need to invest in software upgrades,” wrote POS provider Clover.
+Additionally, based on the hardware you select, you may also need to invest in software upgrades,” wrote point-of-sale (POS) provider Clover.
 “It’s best to discuss options with your merchant account provider or payment processor to determine what equipment will be the most efficient and cost-effective for your business.”

-And, once you have the right hardware and software in place, accepting Apple Pay is simple.
+And once you have the right hardware and software in place, accepting Apple Pay is simple.
 A customer holds their Apple device near the reader until four green lights appear and the chime sounds.
-Your cashier will see a checkmark on the screen telling you the transaction has been successfully completed.
+Your cashier will see a check mark on the screen telling you the transaction has been successfully completed.

 To accept Apple Pay on your e-commerce site, the process is slightly more involved.
 First, you may need to remind customers that they need to use the Safari web browser to complete their purchase using Apple Pay.
-Next, you’ll need to be using an authorized credit card payment provider such as Shopify Payments, Stripe or First Data Payeezy to add Apple Pay as a payment option.
+Next, you’ll need to be using an authorized credit card payment provider such as Shopify Payments, Stripe, or First Data Payeezy to add Apple Pay as a payment option.
 Work with your website developer to enable Apple Pay for your online store.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.